 When you go for a hike, you don’t typically do it on a whim.

 You pick a trail you can physically handle and usually a peak with good views.
+For example on one of the iconic Dreamland Safari tours, you might find yourself exploring the breathtaking Vermilion Cliffs.
 You check the forecast to make sure the weather is going to be nice.
 Clear days are the best days for views at the summit, so you plan for those as best you can.
 You pack food, water, a trail guide, first aid supplies, a camera, and whatever else you’ll need to stay hydrated, fueled, and safe.

 The same goes with life.
 The more we set aside time to think through a plan and map out what we’ll need to be successful, the more likely we are to end up where we want to be.